cert-manager/website/content/en/docs/installation/kubernetes.md

 guides](../../configuration/).

-> Note: From cert-manager `v0.14.0` onward, the minimum supported version of
-> Kubernetes is `v1.11.0`.
-Users still running Kubernetes `v1.10` or below should
-> upgrade to a supported version before installing cert-manager.

 > **Warning**: You should not install multiple instances of cert-manager on a single
 > cluster.
 This will lead to undefined behavior and you may be banned from
 > providers such as Let's Encrypt.

 ## Installing with regular manifests

+> Note: From cert-manager `v1.2.0` onward, the minimum supported version of
+> Kubernetes is `v1.16.0`.
+Users still running Kubernetes `v1.15` or below should
+> upgrade to a supported version before installing cert-manager or use cert-manager `v1.1.

 All resources (the `CustomResourceDefinitions`, cert-manager, namespace, and the webhook component) are included in a single YAML manifest file: